LinTrieu/mafia-experience/README.md

 The idea behind this project was to remove the need of a narrator while playing this game so that everyone can join in.

-Hosted and deployed on Heroku currently - scan the QR code or visit the following link: https://mafiaexperience.herokuapp.com/
+Hosted on Heroku currently - scan the QR code or visit: https://mafiaexperience.herokuapp.com/

 ### Getting Started